'This will be a horrific time': Kaikōura local says victim of boat tragedy connected to son's school

 It appears at least one of the five victims in the Kaikōura charter boat tragedy today is a local person.

-A local Kaikōura resident who assisted at the scene of a charter boat which capsized and killed five people said they know one of the victims - who is connected to their son's school.
+A local Kaikōura resident who assisted at the scene of a charter boat which capsized and killed five people said they know the family of one of the victims - who is connected to their son's school.

 Five people are dead after a boat carrying a group of bird enthusiasts capsized in Kaikōura this afternoon, possibly after a collision with a whale.